psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 Of dukis, erlis, and barouns,
 Mani ther com frome diverfe tounes,
 Ladyes, maydens, gentill and fre.
-Come thedyr frome ferre countre :
+Come thedyr frome ferre countre:
 And grette lordis of ferre lond,
-Thedyr were prayd by fore the hond ".
+Thedyr were prayd by fore the hond".
 Whan all were com to gidyr than
-Ther was joy of mani a man ;
+Ther was joy of mani a man;

-' MSS.
+MSS.
 Harl.
 2252.
 44. f.
 54. And in the library of Lincoln cathedral, (K k.
 3, 10.) is an ancient  imperfect printed copy, wanting the first sheet.

 *Bras de fer*.
 Iron arms,